-1. The following shall be prohibited as incompatible with the Common Market: all agreements between undertakings, decisions by associations of undertakings and concerted practices which:

-- (a) may affect trade between Member States; and - (b) have as their object or effect the prevention, restriction or distortion of competition within the Common Market.

-2. Paragraph 1 applies only if the agreement, decision or concerted practice is, or is intended to be, implemented within the Common Market.

-3. Any agreement or decision which is prohibited by paragraph 1 is void.

-- 4. The provisions of paragraph 1 may, however, be declared inapplicable in the case of: - (a) any agreement or category thereof between undertakings; - (b) any decision by associations of undertakings; - (c) any concerted practice or category thereof - - which contributes to improving the production or distribution of goods or to promoting technical or economic - (a) impose on the undertakings concerned restrictions which are not indispensable to the attainment of these objectives; - (b) afford such undertakings the possibility of eliminating competition in respect of a substantial market for the goods or services in question.
+- 1. The following shall be prohibited as incompatible with the Common Market: all agreements between undertakings, decisions by associations of undertakings and concerted practices which: - (a) may affect trade between Member States; and - (b) have as their object or effect the prevention, restriction or distortion of competition within the Common Market. - 2.
+Paragraph 1 applies only if the agreement, decision or concerted practice is, or is intended to be, implemented within the Common Market. - 3.
+Any agreement or decision which is prohibited by paragraph 1 is void. - 4.
+The provisions of paragraph 1 may, however, be declared inapplicable in the case of: - (a) any agreement or category thereof between undertakings; - (b) any decision by associations of undertakings; - (c) any concerted practice or category thereof - - which contributes to improving the production or distribution of goods or to promoting technical or economic progress, while allowing consumers a fair share of the resulting benefit, and which does not: - (a) impose on the undertakings concerned restrictions which are not indispensable to the attainment of these objectives; - (b) afford such undertakings the possibility of eliminating competition in respect of a substantial market for the goods or services in question.